UPenn-CIT599/financial-report-analysis/README.md

 ## Setup - PDFBox
 Download the PDFBox .jar file here: https://pdfbox.apache.org/download.cgi It is the file labeled "pdfbox-app-2.0.15.jar"

-Save it under the the Folder "FinancialReportAnalysis"
+Save it under the the Folder "FinancialReportAnalysis\lib\"

 On the Eclipse IDE, right click on the Java Project "FinancialReportAnalysis" Click REFRESH.